-It is important to check and re-check the application form until you are fully satisfied with all sections of your application before you submit the application.
-Please refer to Appendix V for the 'Applicant Submission Checklist'.

-No alterations can be made to an application once it has been submitted.
-If successful, you will only be offered funding to carry out the project as detailed in the application.
+- It is important to check and re-check the application form until you are fully satisfied with all sections of your application before you submit the application.
+Please refer to Appendix V for the 'Applicant Submission Checklist'. - No alterations can be made to an application once it has been submitted.
+If successful, you will only be offered funding to carry out the project as detailed in the application. - Any evidence of plagiarism will result in the applicant being prevented from applying to Council funding in the future. - In order to submit the application form, you must scroll to the bottom of the page and click 'submit application'.

-In order to submit the application form, you must navigate to the "Application declaration" tab and click submit at the bottom of the page.
-It is very important to ensure all details are correct before submitting, as no changes can be made once submitted.
-This includes any errors that might make the application ineligible such as (but not limited to): incorrect email addresses, mismatch of HEI and supervisor, incorrect degree information and incorrect results.
+- It is very important to ensure all details are correct before submitting, as no changes can be made once submitted.
+This includes any errors that might make the application ineligible such as (but not limited to): incorrect email addresses, mismatch of HEI and supervisor, incorrect degree information and incorrect results and failure to disclose conflicts of interest. - The following message will be displayed once your application has been submitted successfully: